yashmanuda/CompetitiveCoding/README.md

 (iii) Hash-table used to store elements.
 (iv) We can erase only the element for which iterator position is given.

 Insertion in a map is not possible if the key is already present in the map, so don't use insert if you want to update the value of an existing key.
 Use map[key] = value, to update the value.

+Order of insertion is not maintained in unordered_map, hence the name 'unordered'.